 A northerner with a love of solo travel, a blue sky, capturing life through a camera, flowers and coffee.

-You’ll find me: wandering with a podcast on (top three – Elis & John, Table Manners & The Daily) with my Go Pro in hand; taking photos (more often than not of flowers, food & landscapes); forcing myself to run or loving a walk plus some stretching via a bit of yoga; cooking, cooking and cooking; or checking the United score whilst also scrolling the Guardian News app, possibly followed by a descent into a Wikipedia vortex.
+You’ll find me: wandering with a podcast on (top three – Elis & John, Table Manners & The Daily) with my Go Pro in hand; taking photos (more often than not of flowers, food & landscapes); cycling through a field or enjoying a walk plus some stretching via a bit of yoga; cooking, cooking and cooking; or checking the United score whilst also scrolling the Guardian News app, possibly followed by a descent into a Wikipedia vortex.

 Places That Have Been Home